ruby-china/rails-guides/source/active_record_callbacks.md

 end
 ```

-NOTE: the `:on` option specifies when a callback will be fired.
+NOTE: The `:on` option specifies when a callback will be fired.
 If you
 don't supply the `:on` option the callback will fire for every action.

 Since using `after_commit` callback only on create, update or delete is